When it comes to ecommerce statistics, there’s one common theme: The amount of money being spent online is increasing every year.

-With that, here are the most important ecommerce dates for the coming year, so you can beat your competition and keep your business thriving.
+With that, here are the most important ecommerce dates for the coming year.
+Don’t forget to circle these on your marketing calendar and allow ample time to prepare for each, so you can beat your competition and keep your business thriving.

 Valentine’s Day (February 14)

 Whether you like it or not, Valentine’s Day is a multi-billion-dollar holiday celebrated by over 50% of consumers.
 Jewelry sales alone reach almost $5 billion.
 What can you do to add a little romance to your sales and promotions?

 When planning your campaigns for Valentine’s Day, it’s important to remember that couples aren’t the only ones celebrating.
 See if you can offer something for the singles in the crowd.
 After all, almost 50% of American adults are single.
 It’s not uncommon for singles to celebrate with family, friends, or even themselves.